 No. Whenever a judge grants an ex parte order for temporary custody, s/he also enters an order that says that whoever is getting custody cannot take the child out of the state before the hearing that will establish final custody.1

 How will a judge make a decision about custody?

 California has laws that may help survivors of abuse.
-The judge will assume that giving an abuser sole or joint custody goes against your child’s best interest if the judge finds that the abuser committed domestic violence against you, the child, or the child's siblings within the past 5 years.
+The judge will assume that giving an abuser sole or joint custody goes against your child’s best interest if the judge finds that the abuser committed domestic violence within the past five years.
 If an abuser wants sole or joint custody, the burden is on him/her to change the judge’s mind by proving how it is in the child’s best interest for him/her to have custody rights.4 See Can a parent who committed violence get custody? for more information.

 Do I need a lawyer?

 You do not need a lawyer to file for custody.
 However, it may be difficult for you to file a proper petition without the help of a lawyer.
 Also, if the other parent has a lawyer, it will be particularly helpful if you have a lawyer as well.
 For legal help, go to CA Finding a Lawyer.